 And what is a brand message?
 Brand messaging is about communicating the essence of your brand to your potential customers using the right words and expressions.
 It’s about consistently connecting the pillars of the brand with those who might be interested in it.

 You may be wondering why you should even think about a message, after all, you got to where you are without having a defined message.
-The reality is that most of us sell products or services that already exist, lots of people offer the same things we do.
+The reality is that most of us sell products or services that already exist, and lots of people offer the same things we do.
 So if we want to be remembered, we will have to appeal to some kind of differentiation.
-Ideally, we will differentiate ourselves thanks to our product or service and by the way we work.
+Ideally, we will differentiate ourselves thanks to our product or service and the way we work.
 But it is also important to tell or communicate the essence of our brand, especially to those who do not know it, and this is when we see the benefit of a good brand message.

 Why?
 Because with a defined message, we will have more possibilities of attracting the people we want to reach.
 The brand message can take different forms: it can become a slogan, a tagline, a sales pitch, etc. But all these formats will have something in common: they will convey the essence of your brand briefly and concisely, even if the concepts behind these ideas are more complex.
 The objective of the message is for the brand to be remembered and desired.